byt3bl33d3r/dnschef-ng/README.md

 At last you need to configure a fake service where DNSChef will point all of the requests.
 For example, if you are trying to intercept web traffic, you must bring up either a separate web server running on port 80 or set up a web proxy (e.g. Burp) to intercept traffic.
 DNSChef will point queries to your proxy/server host with properly configured services.

-# Running DNSChef
+## Running DNSChef

 DNSChef is a cross-platform application developed in Python which should run on most platforms which have a Python interpreter.
-You can use the supplied *dnschef.exe* executable to run it on Windows hosts without installing a Python interpreter.
 This guide will concentrate on Unix environments; however, all of the examples below were tested to work on Windows as well.

 Let's get a taste of DNSChef with its most basic monitoring functionality.
 Execute the following command as root (required to start a server on port 53):